danielFloresAng/DA_notes/Module_4/notes.md

 > Text string -> A group of characters within a cell, most often composed of letters

 > Split -> A tool that divides text around a specified character and puts each fragment into a new, separate cell

+* DATA MAPPING: The process of matching fields from one data source to another